mackadrian/MyShell/README.md

 ## License
 All rights reserved © 2025 Mack Bautista, Jarod Dacocos, Tarun Jaswal.
-This project is for educational use in COMP3659 at Mount Royal University.
+This project is for educational use in COMP3659: Operating Systems at Mount Royal University.